Geo-ten/jellyfin-core-slider/README.md

 ## Local Files

-If you don't want files directly from jsDelivr.
+If you don't want files directly from jsDelivr or the Github RAW.

 Download the latest release [core-slider-vX.X.X.zip](https://github.com/Geo-ten/jellyfin-core-slider/releases) and copy the files into your Jellyfin Web assets folder.